In this article, we’ll explore the core differences between big data and data science and what each tech career pathway has to offer.

 Data is everywhere

-While the names of these two career paths might sound similar, they both have vital differences that make them insightful and rewarding careers brimming with opportunity.
-Chances are if you’re reading this article, you’re trying to determine which career is better suited for you.
+While the names of these two career paths might sound similar, they have vital differences that make each of them insightful and rewarding careers brimming with opportunity.

 What are the differences between big data and data science?

-Big data, as the name suggests, works with the enormous amounts of data, information and statistics that are gathered by companies.
-Such vast volumes of information are unable to be processed and understood using traditional data analysis methods, so big data has a way of comprehending and using this information.
+Big data, as the name suggests, works with the enormous amounts of data, information, and statistics gathered by companies.
+Such vast volumes of information are unable to be processed and understood using traditional data analysis methods, so new developments have been made to comprehend and use this information.

 Data science applies a scientific approach to interpreting the data using algorithms and machine learning to find disguised patterns among raw data.
 Data science intersects the data and computing sectors.
 To help distinguish the two fields further, data scientists work within an area of big data.